jagadeeshwithu/jagadeeshwithu.github.io/_posts/2015-05-16-Wilderhood-Official-Launch.markdown

 ---

 <p>
-After collected the from the public beta users for Wilderhood, re-designed <a href="http://www.wilderhood.com" style="text-decoration:none">Wilderhood</a> and launched successfully in the form of website!
+After collected the from the public beta users for Wilderhood, re-designed <a href="http://www.wilderhood.com" style="text-decoration:none">Wilderhood</a> and launched for website users!
 </p>

 <img src="{{ site.baseurl }}/img/Launch.jpg" alt="Wilderhood Launch">

 <p>
-Mobile app versions for 3 major platforms (Android, ios and Windows) will be launched soon!!
+Keep watching this space for more updates!!
 </p>

 <p>